Blackthe123/Tower-Siege3/README.md

-# Playing around with slingshot type physics
+# Playing around with slingshot type physics.
+Press spacebar to reshoot.